 - Remember in particular to check boots for insects in the morning.

-- It is also best to assume that all dogs, cats and monkeys may have rabies.
-Avoid approaching them, however appealing.
+- Assume that all dogs, cats and monkeys could have rabies.
+Avoid them, however appealing.

-- Remember the dangers posed by some marine animals including jellyfish and sharks.
-Some of these creatures carry powerful poisons (toxins).
+- Remember the dangers posed by some marine animals, including corals, jellyfish, octopuses and sharks.
+Some carry powerful poisons (toxins).
 Only swim in areas where you have been told it is safe to swim.

 - The risks of mosquito-borne disease are always greater where there is disease in the human population.
-There have, for example, been recent large outbreaks of dengue fever in Southeast Asia.
-Consult the NaTHNaC website for the risks where you are travelling.
+Consult the NaTHNaC website for the risk where you are travelling.